-The Company also recognised other income relating to government grants of £0.3m in the year (2022: £0.4m).
+The Company recognised other income relating to government grants of £nil in the year (2023: £0.3m).
 This does not equate to other revenue denoted in the analysis above.

 3 Expenses and auditor's remuneration

 Operating profit is arrived at after charging/(crediting):